 Introduction

 Due to the increasing environmental legislation, industries encompassing aviation, maritime, automotive and power generation are actively transitioning their systems towards cleaner fuel sources to mitigate greenhouse gas emissions [1], hydrogen is therefore being contemplated as an alternative option.
-[1–4]Presently, the highest volumetric energy density method for storing and transporting hydrogen fuel is in its liquefied form, which is at cryogenic temperatures of 20 K [5].
+With the gaining attention of hydrogen utilisation, related techniques for hydrogen storage and transportation are becoming widely investigated, which is mainly categorised as physical-based and material-based storage methods [1–4].
+Presently, the highest volumetric energy density method for storing and transporting hydrogen fuel is in its liquefied form, which is at cryogenic temperatures of 20 K [5].
 Also, the use of liquid hydrogen coupled with liquid oxygen (90 K) as the oxidizer remains the optimal combination to fuel spacecraft [6].

 To effectively utilise cryogenic hydrogen fuel on spacecrafts, aircrafts, ships and land-based vehicles, the construction of robust on-board fuel systems and fuel transportation pipelines is required.
 The selection of materials to create reliable seals at 20 K is critical for the same applications.
 Cryogenic seals need to be gas tight even though they may primarily seal against liquid.
 The liquid will constantly boil to generate gas within the insulated tanks or transfer lines.
 Metal seals (copper, indium and aluminium) have been extensively used in cryogenic applications [5].
 However, they require much greater forces to create a seal.
 Consequently, the size of flange becomes much thicker, and many bolts/clamps are required to apply necessary the clamping force.
 The classic knife edge seal design becomes less reliable when sealing against working pressures between 5-10 bar is required in combination with very low temperatures.